Electrically switchable photonic diode empowered by chiral resonance

-Recent advances in chiral optical states within non-Hermitian systems have unlocked novel opportunities for manipulating light flow in photonic integrated circuits (PICs) \cite{bib26}.
+Recent advances in chiral optical states within non-Hermitian systems have unlocked efficient routes for manipulating light flow in photonic integrated circuits (PICs) \cite{bib26}.
 In particular, engineered chirality in whispering gallery mode resonators has led to remarkable phenomena, including asymmetric backscattering \cite{bib27}, unidirectional emission \cite{bib28}, asymmetric mode switching \cite{bib29}, chiral perfect absorption \cite{bib30}, chiral light-matter interaction \cite{bib31}, as well as non-reciprocal transmission \cite{bib15}.
-Unlike the widely investigated Fano-resonance-based photonic diodes \cite{bib14,bib24,bib32,bib33}, chiral resonances provide a compelling alternative with on-demand non-reciprocal bandwidth and substantially reduced insertion loss.
-However, existing implementations remain constrained by their reliance on static chiral states \cite{bib23,bib34,bib35}, relying solely on the passive nonlinearities ($\chi^{(2)}$ or $\chi^{(3)}$).
-The inability of electrical reconfigurability in these photonic diodes represents a key barrier to achieving dynamic control over nonreciprocal bandwidth, threshold power, and temporal response characteristics.
+While the conventional framework of nonlinearity-enabled photonic diodes typically rely on cascaded resonances \cite{bib14,bib24,bib32} and Fano-type interference \cite{bib33}, chiral resonances emerge as a transformative alternative, delivering on-demand nonreciprocal bandwidth and substantially reduced insertion loss.
+However, existing implementations remain constrained by their reliance on static chiral states \cite{bib23,bib34,bib35}, relying solely on passive nonlinearities ($\chi^{(2)}$ or $\chi^{(3)}$).
+The inability of electrical reconfigurability in these photonic diodes represents a key barrier to achieving dynamic control over non-reciprocal bandwidth, threshold power, and temporal response characteristics.